 The owner’s daughter showed up in her big white truck, and I picked out some Pietro Lombardi violins, priced at $2000 and Pierre Lupot’s at $1500.
 Also arriving and sold immediately was an Albert Nebel cello, made with all European wood, selling at $4000.

 The Camillo Callegari violins from Guang Hong are very popular, so I grabbed a bunch of them.
 I was very lucky that a fine violinist was in my shop at the time, and she auditioned the instruments for me, rather than the salesman* having to listen to me screech.
-A number of Guarneri models were chosen along with a Guadagnini that was especially nice, all priced at $2000.
+A number of Guarneri models were chosen along with a Guadagnini that was especially nice, all priced at $2000 to $2200.
 Also available are the Heritage instruments, which are simply plain wood versions of the heavily flamed and antiqued Callegari’s.
-They come in at $1500. (*sans white truck)
+They come in at $1200 to $1500.
+I get these instruments from Arcos Brasil, the premier supplier of bows from Brazil. (*sans white truck)

 Below $1000 there are many choices, starting at $400 with the new offering from Century Strings.
 These violins are made in their own workshop in Beijing, and the tops and backs are mostly arched and graduated by CNC machines, thus keeping the price down while producing a great sounding violin for the money.
 I also have some of their C.L.
 Wynn violins priced at $600 and $800.
 Also available are the Kai Yang violins that have been flying out the door in the last 2 years, but the price has gone up slightly to $500.

 Violas have been very popular lately, so I was very happy when the West Coast Strings white truck rolled in.
 A number of Paolo Lorenzo wide body violas now line the walls, in sizes from 15″ to 16 1/2″.
 These instruments are available in a number of different grades, priced up to $3000, but I have found that the Paolo Lorenzo is the best combination of price vs. sound at a mere $1200.
-This is the instrument that is pictured below.
+Hopefully I will also be able to get a number of Xuechang Sun violas in all sizes.
+Mr Sun had to move his factory because of some government hijinks, so he’s a little behind in production.

 The bows from Brazil are still well represented with examples from Arcos Brasil, Horst John, and Buzzato Bows, priced from $350 to $800.
 Carbon bows from Glasser and China range from $100 to $450, and there are a number of vintage bows from $500.